 DEA Teams up with more than 4,300 Partners to Remove Unneeded Prescription Medications from Communities

-Denver, CO. – On Oct.
+NEW YORK CITY – On Oct.
 29, 2022, communities across the country demonstrated their continued support for DEA’s bi-annual National Prescription Drug Take Back Day by safely disposing of more than 647,000 pounds of unneeded medications at nearly 5,000 collection sites across the country.

-Since its inception in 2010, DEA’s National Prescription Take Back Day has removed almost 17 million pounds of medications from communities across the country.
+Since its inception in 2010, DEA’s National Prescription Take Back Day has removed almost 17 million pounds of unneeded medications from communities across the country.

 “The Take Back campaign is part of DEA’s continued efforts to protect our communities and create healthier environments by offering the safe disposal of medications,” said DEA Administrator Anne Milgram.
 “We appreciate the community support we see during these events and encourage everyone to remove unneeded medications from their home.”